 You can load individual files of each microphone into your digital audio workstation and compare them directly.
 And since it's often a good idea to record acoustic guitar in stereo, you can experiment with different combinations of microphones and see what they sound like.

-After listening to and viewing this audio and video Multimedia Set™, you will know exactly how to approach the next acoustic guitar you come across.
+After listening to and viewing this course module, you will know exactly how to approach the next acoustic guitar you come across.

 The topic of microphone preamplifiers is a hot one at the moment.
 There are people around who will tell you that you can't make a professional recording unless you use a preamp that costs thousands of dollars.